Relativistic BGK hydrodynamics: The Boltzmann equation and conservation laws

-Note that the equilibrium net number density, defined in Eq.~\eqref{neq}, vanishes in the limit of zero chemical potential.
-This implies that the BGK collision term in Eq.~\eqref{Beq_BGK} is ill defined in this limit, which is relevant for ultra-relativistic heavy-ion collisions.
+So far, we have considered the case of non vanishing chemical potential.
+On the other hand, the equilibrium net number density, defined in Eq.~\eqref{neq}, vanishes in the limit of zero chemical potential.
+This implies that the BGK collision term in Eq.~\eqref{Beq_BGK} is ill defined in this limit.
+However it is important to note that the limit of vanishing chemical potential is relevant for ultra-relativistic heavy-ion collisions.
 Therefore, it is desirable to modify the BGK collision kernel in order to extend its regime of applicability.
 At this juncture, we are well equipped to propose a modification to BGK collision kernel that is well-defined for all values of chemical potential.
 To this end, we rewrite the condition necessary for energy-momentum conservation from BGK collision kernel, Eq.~\eqref{BGK_MC}, in the form

 Substituting the above equation in Eq.~\eqref{Beq_BGK}, we obtain Boltzmann equation for particles with a modified BGK (MBGK) collision kernel,